 Most Brisbane ballet performances will be shown at a range of times and dates.
-Busy family life may limit your choice of when you can attend a show but, where possible, consider what time of day is going to allow your child the best chance of enjoying the experience.
-It may seem like a nice idea to dress up for a night out, but if your daughter is already yawning before the curtains go up she’s unlikely to be smiling at the finale.
+Busy family life may limit your choice of when you can attend a show, but, where possible, consider what time of day is going to allow your child the best chance of enjoying the experience.
+It may seem like a nice idea to dress up for a night out, but if your little one is already yawning before the curtains go up they’re unlikely to be smiling at the finale.

 4. Teach your child what’s expected at the ballet

-Children need to be taught how to behave at the theatre and how to best appreciate their Brisbane ballet excursion.
+Children need to understand how to behave at the theatre and how to best appreciate their Brisbane ballet excursion.
 In the days leading up to the performance, consider doing a little performing of your own by pretending you’re at the ballet!
-Through the safety of imaginary play, it’s possible to remind little ones of the importance of whispering, concentrating and staying in their seats.
-For older children you can just talk to them about what other theatre-goers may expect of them at the ballet.
+Through the safety of imaginary play, it’s possible to remind little ones of the importance of whispering, concentrating, and staying in their seats.
+For older children, you can just talk to them about what other theatre-goers may expect of them at the ballet.

 5. During the performance